Libacao

 Libacao, officially the Municipality of Libacao (Aklanon: Banwa it Libacao; Hiligaynon: Banwa sang Libacao; Bayan ng Libacao), is a municipality in the province of Aklan, Philippines.
 According to the 2024 census, it has a population of 28,525 people.

-The town has the highest output in production of abaca fiber in Western Visayas among other towns in the provine of Aklan.
+The town has the highest output in production of abaca fiber in Western Visayas among other towns in the province of Aklan.

 History

 In 1948, the arrabal of Madalag was separated from Libacao and constituted as a separate town, with the following barrios: Logohon, Singay, Balactasan, Cabangahan, Cabilawan, Pangitan, San Jose, Talimagao, Talangban, Alaminos, Catabana, Bakyang, Calicia, Mercedes, Maria Cristina, Dit-ana, Guinato-an, Tigbauan, Alas-as, Mamba, Medina, Panipiason, and Paningayan.